openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 Let's start with nGraph helper functions.
 The most popular function is `ngraph::replace_node(old_node, new_node)`.

-We will review real replacement case where Negative operation replaces with Multiply.
+We will review real replacement case where Negative operation is replaced with Multiply.

 ![ngraph_replace_node]

 @snippet example_ngraph_utils.cpp ngraph:replace_node

-`ngraph::replace_node` has a constraint that number of output ports for both of ops must be the same otherwise it will raise an exception.
+`ngraph::replace_node` has a constraint that number of output ports for both of ops must be the same; otherwise, it raises an exception.

-The alternative way to do the same replacement is next:
+The alternative way to do the same replacement is the following:
 ```cpp
 // All neg->output(0) consumers will be moved to mul->output(0) port
 neg->output(0).replace(mul->output(0));